-In this Quarterly Report, unless otherwise indicated or the context otherwise requires, (1) the terms "we," "us," "our", "the Company" and "Intelsat S.A." refer to Intelsat S.A. (formerly Intelsat Global Holdings S.A.) and its subsidiaries on a consolidated basis, (2) the term "Intelsat Holdings" refers to Intelsat Holdings S.A., Intelsat S.A.'s indirect wholly-owned subsidiary, (3) the term "Intelsat Investments" refers to Intelsat Investments S.A. (formerly Intelsat S.A.'s indirect wholly-owned subsidiary, (4) the term "Intelsat Luxembourg" refers to Intelsat (Luxembourg) S.A., Intelsat Investments' direct wholly-owned subsidiary, (5) the term "Intelsat Jackson" refers to Intelsat Jackson Holdings S.A., Intelsat Luxembourg's direct wholly-owned subsidiary, (6) the term "Intelsat Corp" refers to Intelsat Corporation, Intelsat Jackson's direct wholly-owned subsidiary and (7) the term "Intelsat General" refers to Intelsat General Corporation, our government business subsidiary.
+In this Quarterly Report, unless otherwise indicated or the context otherwise requires, (1) the terms "we," "us," "our", "the Company" and "Intelsat S.A." refer to Intelsat S.A. (formerly Intelsat Global Holdings S.A.) and its subsidiaries on a consolidated basis, (2) the term "Intelsat Holdings" refers to Intelsat Holdings S.A., Intelsat S.A. (formerly Intelsat S.A., intelsat Investments S.A., intelsat S.A., intelsat Investments S.A., intelsat Investments, (2) the term "Intelsat Investments" refers to Intelsat (Luxembourg) S.A., Intelsat Investments' direct wholly-owned subsidiary, (4) the term "Intelsat Jackson" refers to Intelsat S.A., intelsat Luxembourg's direct wholly-owned subsidiary, (6) the term "Intelsat Corp" refers to Intelsat Corporation, Intelsat Jackson's direct wholly-owned subsidiary and (7) the term "Intelsat General" refers to Intelsat General Corporation, our government business subsidiary.